therealplato/passport-multiauth-demo/readme.md

 will store your users' information in a couchdb or sql or a distributed database or whatever.
-You'll have to define serialization and deserialization functions for Passport's session store; meaning you need to turn your `User` object into a unique string, and turn that unique string into a `User` object.
-And that will probably be asynchronous.
+You'll have to define serialization and deserialization functions for Passport's session store; meaning you need to turn your `User` object into a unique string, and turn that unique string into a `User` object, those will probably be asynchronous.

-###Control flow
+### Control flow

-All routes are in app.js.
-The flow between requests is:

-####/

-index is rendered for user... user clicks on link 'login with google' to url:

-####/auth/google/start
+#### `/auth/google/start`

-when we get a request here, we call `passport.authenticate('google')`.
+When we get a request here, we call `passport.authenticate('google')`.
 This redirects to google.com; they'll callback soon.
+We are using Google's OAuth2 system.
+This provides a better experience for users than openID.

-#### 'google' verify function
+#### `/auth/google/callback`

-    passport.use('google', function(req, g_id, profile) { ... }

-Passport calls this once google.com calls back to /auth/google/callback.

-In here we iterate through each user in USERS and look for a matching google ID.

-If we find one, we call `done(null,user)`.

-If we don't find one, we create a new user with a temporary handle, set `user._ISNEW = true`, do `USERS.push(user)`, and callback `done(null,user)`

-`done()` expects either `done(err)`, `done(null,user)` or `done(null,false)`.
-We don't callback with false because if a user has managed to login with their google account we should keep them logged in.

-When done(null,user) is called, passport sets req.user to be that user object.

-####/auth/google/callback

 google.com will redirect the user here with auth results.
 We call `passport.authenticate('google')` again as route middleware.
 Passport executes the verification function.
-On failure passport redirects to /auth/failure.
-On success passport continues on to execute the route's callback.
+On failure passport redirects to `/auth/failure`.
+On success passport continues on to the next handler function in the route.

-If this callback function is called, we have a session with a req.user.
-We test for the flag `if( req.user._ISNEW )`.
-If this exists, we redirect to /auth/google/paperwork.
-If not, we redirect to /auth/success.

-####/auth/google/paperwork

-This renders jade template paperwork-google as a response.
-It passes a 'suggestion' string containing a guess at our new users' handle.
-The user clicks a submit button to confirm this or submit something new.
-That posts the users' choice to
+By this point Passport has populated `req.user`.
+If there was an existing user, `req.user` will be that User object.
+If there was no known matching user, `req.user` will be set to {} and `req.session.tmpuser` will be populated.

+Existing users are redirected to `/auth/success`.
+New users are redirected to `/auth/google/paperwork`.

+#### 'google' verify function
+*defined in auth.js*

+In here we iterate through each user in `USERS` and look for a matching google ID.

+If we find one, we call `done(null,user)`.

+If we don't find one, we create a temporary User and store it in `req.session.tmpuser`.
+Then we call `done(null,{})`.

+When `done(null,user)` is called, passport sets `req.user` to be that user object.
+So immediately after seeing a new google ID for the first time, `req.user === {}`.

+The (de)serialization functions treat {} as a special case; instead of looking through the `USERS` list it simply (de)serializes `{} => true; true => {}`.
+Without this, passport will raise an error because `{}.handle === undefined`.

+#### /auth/google/paperwork

+This route checks if the auto-suggested handle (i.e.
+`googleprofile.displayName`) is used by another user.
+If so, it generates a suggestion (`res.locals.suggestion` and sets the `res.locals.dupe` flag.
+The template `views/paperwork-google.jade` is rendered, telling the user what the suggestion was and whether it is a dupe.

+The user can submit their desired handle, which posts to...

 ####/auth/google/paperwork/verify

-which redirects to /auth/google/paperwork if the users' desired handle is in use.
-If not it sets req.user.handle to the new handle and calls req.logIn(req.user) to load the updated user from Passport's session store.
+This double checks the user's desired handle.
+If it's in use, it sets `req.session.tmpuser.handle=desired` and redirects back to `/auth/google/paperwork`, where a new suggestion is generated and the user submits a new attempt.
-It's unclear if this will break anything in the future, since Passport already has a logged in user.

-Finally we redirect to
+Once an unused handle is submitted, we save the user and redirect them to

 ####/auth/google/paperwork/done

-which simply serves up a confirmation page to the user.
+Here we log in the new user and serve up a confirmation page to the user.